 Build confidence to speak, with individual attention in class

-Our small class sizes (less than 10 students per class in our blended learning classes) builds up your child’s confidence to speak the Chinese language fluently, giving them the space to develop and practice with the teachers during classes.
+Our small class sizes (less than 10 students per class in our blended learning classes) build up your child’s confidence to speak the Chinese language fluently, giving them the space to develop and practice with the teachers during classes.
 The online class format helps create a place where children can open up, as lessons are usually done in the comfort of home.

 Develop children who are confident Chinese speakers, writers, readers and listeners